vjelic/rocprofiler-compute-glog-fork/docs/how-to/profile/mode.rst

 .. note::

-  For more information on datatypes supported based on the GPU architecture, see :doc:`../../conceptual/performance-model`
+  For more information on data types supported based on the GPU architecture, see :doc:`../../conceptual/performance-model`

 To distinguish different kernels in your ``.pdf`` roofline plot use ``--kernel-names``.
 This will give each kernel a unique marker identifiable from